Participate in the P&O Study for Salt Compliance

 When a permittee chooses to participate in the P&O Study under Option 2 – Alternative Option for Salt Permitting, they will be required to pay an annual fee to support the study.
 In general, P&O study participants must maintain current permit performance levels but will be allowed to defer more stringent and costly permitting requirements until such requirements are reevaluated after completion of the Phase 1 P&O Study, and Phase 2 of the Salt Control Program is implemented.

-Fees are set by the Central Valley Salinity Coalition (CVSC) who have representation of many industry and community permittees.
+Fees are set by the Central Valley Salinity Coalition (CVSC) with representation from many industry and community permittees.
 The fees vary by Permit Type/Industry category.
 Most small dischargers have a minimal fee of a few hundred dollars, large dischargers have higher fees.
 For a chart showing fees, click here.
-Please note that once Notices to Comply are to be issued, a link will be added here to take permittees to the webpage to pay their fee.

 CV-SALTS previously prepared the Strategic Salt Accumulation Land and Transportation Study (SSALTS) to identify and evaluate salt management strategies.
 Using the SSALTS findings as a foundation, the P&O Study will evaluate existing conditions, policies, and engineering alternatives to identify salt management projects and actions to achieve salt sustainability in the Central Valley.